disti95/SchemeRealizer/README.md

 ### Functions

- - Translate Databases to Class-Diagrams and PHP-Classes/Interfaces
+ - Translate Databases to Class-Diagrams and Classes/Interfaces
- - Translate Class-Diagrams to Databases and PHP-Classes/Interfaces
+ - Translate Class-Diagrams to Databases and Classes/Interfaces
- - Translate PHP-Classes to Databases and Class-Diagrams
+ - Translate Classes to Databases and Class-Diagrams
- - Translate PHP-Interfaces to Class-Diagrams
+ - Translate Interfaces to Class-Diagrams

 ### Requirements API

  - PHP >= 5.6
+ - JRE(If you consider to parse Java-Classes)

 ### Requirements Application

  - PHP >= 5.6
+ - JRE(If you consider to parse Java-Classes)
  - Webserver(f.e apache2)

 ### Licence